norly/elmcan/readme.rst

     ?
     >

-At present, elmcan does not evaluate this response and silently assumes that all commands are recognized.
+At present, can327 does not evaluate this response and silently assumes that all commands are recognized.
 It is structured such that it will degrade gracefully when a command is unknown.
 See the sections above on known limitations for details.